xor-ranavikrant/Readme/Ignite Lab.md

 **Raw Twitter Data - Bronze**

 *The bronze layer stores the raw, unprocessed data from Twitter API pulls.
 By leaving it in its raw state, there's an option to reprocess it for different purposes in the future.
-Thanks to Azure Data Lake Gen2, it is possible to maintain this data for as long as possible at a very low costs.*
+Thanks to Azure Data Lake Gen2, it is possible to maintain this data for as long as possible at a very low cost.*
-*The bronze layer is usually the domain of data engineers who build pipelines to refine this data forward into the Silver layer.*
+*The bronze layer is usually the domain of data engineers who build pipelines to refine this data and forward it into the Silver layer.*

 ![Raw Twitter data](media/images/image3406.png)